mnikpay/locus-annotator/README.md

-Together these scripts provide an analysis pipeline to examine whether a locus (mutation/genomic site) has an impact on a phenotype and to invetigate the mechanims whereby a causal locus exerts its effect.
+Together this pakage provides an analysis pipeline to examine whether a locus (mutation,genomic region, gene) has an impact on a phenotype.
+If a significant association is detected.
+Molecular insight will be provided for the path whereby the locus contributes to the phenotype.

-To run this analysis pipeline, simply pass the locus coordinate and trait file name to the manager_p1.sh script.
+To do a serach, enter the locus coordinate and trait file name to the wrapper script.

 Example1 with genomic position: bash manager_p1.sh chr5:95665720 BMI_PMID_30239722.gz